-Current sign-up bonus: Earn five free nights after spending $5,000 on purchases within the first three months of account opening.
-Each night is valued at up to 50,000 Marriott Bonvoy points, so this offer is worth up to a potential total of 250,000 points, depending on where you redeem your rewards.
+Earn three free nights after spending $3,000 on purchases within the first three months of account opening.
+Each night is valued at up to 50,000 Marriott Bonvoy points, so this offer is worth up to a potential total of 150,000 points, depending on where you redeem your rewards.

-Just note that you won’t be eligible for this offer if you currently have this card or other Marriott cobranded products, including the Marriott Bonvoy Bold™ Credit Card, or either the Marriott Bonvoy Brilliant™ American Express® Card or the Marriott Bonvoy Business™ American Express® Card, among others.
-If you don’t currently have one of these cards, but did in the past and received its welcome bonus within the past 24 months, you might likewise be excluded from this offer.
+Just note that you won’t be eligible for this offer if you currently have this card or other Marriott cobranded products, including the Marriott Bonvoy Bold™ Credit Card, or either the Marriott Bonvoy Brilliant™ American Express® Card (see rates and fees) or the Marriott Bonvoy Business™ American Express® Card (see rates and fees), among others.
+If you don’t currently have one of these cards, but did in the past and received its welcome offer within the past 24 months, you might likewise be excluded from this offer.

 For a look at just how much these certificates might be worth, here are a couple hotels where you could redeem them, and how much you’d be paying in cash if you booked at regular rates.
 The rates noted below were accurate at time of publication.

 If you’re staying close to home, there are plenty of high-end Ritz-Carlton and St. Regis properties where these could come in handy.
-For example, the Ritz-Carlton Half Moon Bay, which sits cliff-top on the California coast south of San Francisco, has rooms for 50,000 points each on many nights (both weekday and weekend) this January through May, while paid rates are an astronomical $809 each.
+For example, the Ritz-Carlton Half Moon Bay, which sits cliff-top on the California coast south of San Francisco, has rooms for 50,000 points each on many nights (both weekday and weekend) next January through May, while paid rates are regularly over $800 per night.

-For those who like haunted hotels, the Liberty, a Luxury Collection Hotel, Boston, which is a gorgeously renovated former prison, has rooms for 50,000 points this spring, while you’d be paying over $500 on some nights.
-Now that travel to Hawaii is resuming, you might also be able to find rooms at Waikiki’s famed “Pink Palace of the Pacific,” the Royal Hawaiian, a Luxury Collection Resort, for 50,000 points per night next spring instead of the usual $350 to $500 per night.
+For those who like haunted hotels, the Liberty, a Luxury Collection Hotel, Boston, which is a gorgeously renovated former prison, has rooms for 50,000 points this fall and winter, while you’d be paying over $500 on some nights.
+Now that travel to Hawaii has resumed, you might also be able to find rooms at Waikiki’s famed “Pink Palace of the Pacific,” the Royal Hawaiian, a Luxury Collection Resort, for 50,000 points per night in the fall instead of the usual $350 to $500 per night.

 In short, there are some phenomenal redemption opportunities, but even if you use these certificates to stay at relatively modest hotels here in the United States, you can still expect to reap hundreds of dollars in value from each one.

 While the offers mentioned above are accurate at the time of publication, they are subject to change at any time, and may have changed or may no longer be available.
-This article was originally published on October 2, 2020, and was updated on October 29, 2020, and November 9, 2020.
+This article was originally published on October 2, 2020, and was updated on October 29, and November 9, 2020, and June 17, 2021.